habitat-sh/habitat/www/source/docs/habitat-cli.html.md

 -i, --health-check-interval <HEALTH_CHECK_INTERVAL> The interval (seconds) on which to run health checks [default: 30]

 -r, --remote-sup <REMOTE_SUP> Address to a remote Supervisor's Control Gateway [default: 127.0.0.1:9632]
+    --shutdown-timeout <SHUTDOWN_TIMEOUT> The number of seconds after sending a shutdown signal to wait before killing a service process (default: set in plan)

 -s, --strategy <STRATEGY> The update strategy; [default: none] [values: none, at-once, rolling]